Oak Grove Elementary Executive Summary

 Health vs. Hunger

 Our health teacher is working with all grade levels to design vertical gardening systems in an attempt to combat overcrowding and inadequate food supply across the world.
 Students design container systems and work out how to provide water for the plants.
+A winter freeze has presented further problems ready for young minds to solve.

 Recently our Pre-K and kindergarten students embarked on a four week unit using Fairy Tales Educational Duplo to address problems with construction and earthquakes.